evo-company/hiku/docs/guide/subgraph.rst

 And here is when and why we need to implement two-level graph.
 Low-level graph exposes all of our data sources.
-High-level graph is used to express our business-logic based on low-level graph, and hide it's implementation details.
+High-level graph is used to express our business-logic based on low-level graph, and hides it's implementation details.

 .. literalinclude:: subgraph.py
     :lines: 109-133